IanKaczynski/learning-python-2896241/README.md

 # Learning Python
-This is the repository for the LinkedIn Learning course Learning Python.
+This is the (a fork) of the repository for the LinkedIn Learning course Learning Python.
+I did not make this course, but I cloned it to keep organized.
+The content is only used for educational purposes and is not used commericially or within an organization.
+This repo is intended to be private and not shared with anyone.
+This does not mean my code is correct, original, or free of errors.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Learning Python][lil-thumbnail-url]